cinchy-co/Documentation/data-syncs/getting-started-with-data-syncs.md

 Creating a Batch data sync vs. real-time data sync are similar processes.
 The main difference is that real-time data sync has some additional steps in the setup and doesn't need to be manually executed, where a Batch data sync **does** need to be manually executed.

 {% hint style="warning" %}
 Not every Connector will support both types of sync.
-This will be noted in the Overview section of the Connector's page.
+See the specific data source and destination pages for more information.
 {% endhint %}

 #### Connections options